pebblecode/pebblecode.github.io/7-brand.md

 ###Lab banner graphics

 ![Example of a heading](/img/brand/pebble-lab-banner-logo-pink-white-1500x500.png) This branding element is used in places where visual interest is needed to make the branded artefact stand out.
-Sometimes the pebble pink can become to slab-like and overwhelming.
+Sometimes the pebble pink can become too slab-like and overwhelming.
 The white-on-pink banner breaks up that effect somewhat.
 The pink-on-white banner is useful for title pages of documents.